phwl/elec3608-lab/labs/lab5-pipe1/README.md

 ### Part 1 - Datapath for Sequential Pipelined Execution (20%)
 The starting point for this lab is a lightly-modified version of the complete single-cycle [nerv processor](https://github.com/YosysHQ/nerv) in ```nerv.sv``` (which stands for nerv single cycle).
 Note that this is a little more complex but not significantly different to the processors you have seen to date.

-Draw the datapath of this processor and, in a table, describe the operation of each of the original and new control signals.
+Draw the datapath of this processor and, in a table, describe the operation of each of the control signals.
 Put this information in your lab book.

 ### Part 2 - Sequential Instructions (30%)
 Study the ```firmware.s``` program, listed below.